 1. Eat Dessert First

 Disney Springs is a mecca of dining options, and the specialty dessert shops might convince you to have dessert first!
-From Amorette’s Patisserie to Vivoli Il Gelato to the famous Sprinkles, there is something for everyone when it comes to sweet treats.
+From Amorette’s Patisserie to Vivoli Il Gelato to the famous Sprinkles, there is something for everyone regarding sweet treats.

 Sarah’s Tip: For my gluten-free, kosher, and vegan friends, Erin McKenna’s Bakery NYC offers delicious treats freshly prepared daily.
 It can be found near The BOATHOUSE restaurant in The Landing section of Disney Springs.